scbd/clearing-house-documentation/components/records/general/document-validations.md

 ## Overview

-The "Document Validations" API endpoint is designed to validate documents within the IRCC (Immigration, Refugees and Citizenship Canada) system.
+The "Document Validations" API endpoint is designed to validate documents.
 This endpoint allows clients to submit a document for validation based on a specified schema and optional parameters.
 It performs a series of checks to ensure that the document conforms to the required format and rules defined by the schema.

 ## Endpoint
 **POST** `/api/v2013/documents/x/validate`